 *** Start of Next Change ***

+6.3.3.6 Network topologies

+6.3.3.6.1 Network topologies without EPC/5GC interworking

-6.3.3.6 Network topologiesThe SGW shall provide the IRI-POI and CC-POI functions (and the IRI-TF and CC-TF in CUPS architecture) in the following network topology cases:
+The SGW shall provide the IRI-POI and CC-POI functions (and the IRI-TF and CC-TF in CUPS architecture) in the following network topology cases:

 - Based on the deployment option, in a non-roaming case for E-UTRAN.

-- Roaming case, in VPLMN.
+- Home Routed Roaming case, in VPLMN.

+- Based on the deployment option, Local Breakout Roaming case in VPLMN.

 The PGW shall provide the IRI-POI and CC-POI functions (and the IRI-TF and CC-TF in CUPS architecture) in the following network topology cases: